slavniyteo/upgraded-octo-funicular/README.md

-    regardless of how they are packaged.
+    additional terms, to the whole of the work, and all its parts, regardless of how they are packaged.
 This License gives no permission to license the work in any other way, but it does not invalidate such permission if you have separately received it.